metalama/website/contributing/contribute-code.md

 {: .note}
 We strongly recommend _building_ the entire repository (`./Build.ps1 build`) before you open any project in the IDE.
 This ensures that all dependencies of your projects are built.
 It can be tricky otherwise.

-Once that's done, go ahead and implement the feature.
+Once the repository is built and ready, proceed to implement your feature while adhering to our [coding standard](coding-standard).

 ## 3. Write tests